CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 A manifestation of willingness to enter into a bargain is not an offer if the person to whom it is addressed knows or has reason to know that the person making it does not intend to conclude a bargain until he has made a further manifestation of assent.

->Define gradual conttracting steps modalities subject to this sub-process relevance in an AAS context under AALE process and even "negotiation" if relevant.
+>Define gradual contracting steps modalities subject to this _**sub-process relevance in an AAS context under AALE process**_ and determine under which modalities and process of human-AAS interaction the concept of _**"negotiation"**_ remains relevant.

 [The predecessor of § 26 is § 25 of the First Restatement.
 It reads as follows:
 § 25.
 When a Manifestation of Intention is Not an Offer.